Jfusion369/the-henry-website/README.md

-# The Henry LLC Website
+# The Henry Website

 ## Overview
-The Henry LLC website is designed to promote and provide information about The Henry LLC, a company focused on revitalizing rural main streets in Henry County, Kentucky.
+The Henry website is designed to promote and provide information about The Henry, a company focused on revitalizing rural main streets in Henry County, Kentucky.
 The website includes details about the company, its phased opening plan, and contact information.

 ## Project Structure
 ```